 Thursday 6 Emma suffering from headache and remained quiet all day.

 Friday 7 Hugh drove Emma and I to the farm.
 Mr. Marsh with dear Kate and Herbert arrived just before we started.
 Rather warm.
-Mama not looking very well.
+Mamma not looking very well.
 Emma finds Kate greatly altered.

 Saturday 8 Mr. Marsh obliged to return not being able to get his place supplied.